kb0099/cool_cats_daddy_o/README.md

 The application currently pulls down a random page of jokes.
 Then for each joke it uses the length of the joke text to determine an avatar.

 Your task will be to add new features to the app.
-Select and implement at least **3** of the following features.
+Implement the **2** core features, and pick a bonus feature if time permits.
 You shouldn't spend more than **6 hours** on this challenge.
 When you are finished, submit a pull request against this repository.

 ## New Features to Add

+#### Core Features

 * Calculate and show word count on each joke.
-(Please write the word count function yourself instead of using a library.)
-Add the ability to sort by word count.
+(Please write the word count function with built-in String/Regex functions instead of using a library.)
+Users should be able to sort jokes by word count.
-* Add a list of "profanity" filters that allow you to replace one word with another, e.g.
+* Add a user-editable list of "profanity" filters that allow users to replace one word with another, e.g.
   * `Replace [ dog ] with [ puppy ]`
   * `Replace [ kitten ] with [ 🐈 ]`

+#### Bonus Features

 * Switch from getting a random page to allowing a search term.
 [API Instructions](https://icanhazdadjoke.com/api#search-for-dad-jokes)
 * Add "translation" options to show comments in Pig Latin, Lolcat, etc. (You may use a library for this feature).
 * Use the joke ID to generate a pseudo-random names for users (e.g. `"21DQnbaaxc" -> "Jane Smith"`)